ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes.md

 <a name="filtering-on-key-columns-after-the-first"></a>

-## Performance issues when filtering on key columns after the first
+## Performance issues when filtering on secondary key columns

 When a query is filtering on a column that is part of a compound key and is the first key column, then ClickHouse is running the binary search algorithm over the key column's index marks.